 1975

 Seiko introduced the world’s first digital quartz watch with a chronograph, the 0634.
-In this year, the timepiece maker also launched the world’s first dive watch with a titanium case.
+This year, the timepiece maker also launched the world’s first dive watch with a titanium case.
 This dive watch was inspired by a professional diver’s letter from Hiroshima Prefecture in 1968.
-The letter told the engineers about the stress and strains which a watch has to face underwater.
-After 7 years of thorough research, they released the Professional Diver’s 600m.
+The letter told the engineers about the stress and strains a watch faces underwater.
+After seven years of thorough research, they released the Professional Diver’s 600m.

 FIRST STEPS IN MAKING A HIGH-TECH WATCH